Dental Implants – Frequently Asked Questions (FAQ)

 13. How do I care for my dental implants?

-Care for implants just as you would natural teeth: brush, floss, and attend regular dental checkups.
+Care for implants just as for natural teeth: brush, floss, and attend regular dental checkups.
 Overdentures should be removed and cleaned daily, while fixed teeth are maintained normally.

 14. What is the success rate of dental implants?

-Dental implants have a success rate of over 95%, especially when placed by experienced professionals like Dr. Sung and when patients maintain good oral hygiene.
+Dental implants have a success rate of over 95%, especially when placed by experienced professionals and when patients maintain good oral hygiene.

 15. What if I want “metal-free” implants?

-Zirconia (ceramic) implants are a metal-free alternative and may be an option depending on your case.
-Discuss this with Dr. Sung during your consultation.
+Zirconia (ceramic) implants are a metal-free alternative and may be an option depending on the case.
+Discuss this with Dr. Sung during the consultation.

 16. Can dental implants help if I already have dentures?

-Absolutely!
+Yes.
 Implants can significantly improve stability, chewing power, and confidence.
-Both implant-supported overdentures and fixed full-arch solutions are great upgrades for denture wearers.
+Both implant-supported overdentures and fixed full-arch solutions are upgrades for denture wearers.

 Your confident smile